LineandVertexSoftware/vertexa-chart/ROADMAP.md

 - ~~No built-in range slider or range selector~~ (shipped in 0.1.13)
 - No subplots/faceting support

-Not every missing feature must be in 1.0, but the remaining gaps still affect whether the library feels “major-version complete.”
+Not every missing chart feature belongs in 1.0.
+The remaining question is which ones are part of the supported dashboard baseline and which ones move to 1.1.

 ### 2. A few correctness and contract issues still need tightening